apple/swift-metrics/README.md

 ### Correct metrics usage pattern

 Metrics objects should be created **once**, with pre-defined labels and dimensions known at initialization time, and reused for the lifetime of the component.
-Creating new metric objects on every request or operation is an antipattern that causes unbounded allocation and, more critically, **unbounded cardinality** in the metrics backend when dimensions contain per-request values.
+Creating new metric objects on every request or operation is an antipattern:

+- It can lead to **unbounded memory allocation** if the labels or dimensions are unbounded (e.g. per-request IDs), causing unbounded cardinality in the metrics backend.
+- It is **slow** and can become a bottleneck for fast parallel execution, since metric creation typically involves factory synchronization and backend registration.

 ```swift
 // ❌ Creating metrics on demand — unbounded cardinality when dimensions vary per-request